 Calculating a Due Date

-A typical pregnancy lasts, on average, 280 days, or 40 weeks--starting with the first day of the last normal menstrual period (LMP) as day 1.
-An estimated due date (EDD) can be calculated by following steps 1 through 3:
+A typical pregnancy lasts, on average, 280 days, or 40 weeks — starting with the first day of the last normal menstrual period as day 1.
+An estimated due date can be calculated by following steps 1 through 3:

 First, determine the first day of your last menstrual period.

-Next, count back three calendar months from that date.
+Next, count back 3 calendar months from that date.

-Lastly, add one year and seven days to that date.
+Lastly, add 1 year and 7 days to that date.

 For example: Your last menstrual period began on September 9, 2010.
-Counting back three calendar months would be June 9, 2010.
-Adding one year and seven days would bring you to June 16, 2011, as your estimated due date (EDD).
+Counting back 3 calendar months would be June 9, 2010.
+Adding 1 year and 7 days would bring you to June 16, 2011, as your estimated due date.

-This three-step method is referred to as Naegele's Rule and is based on a normal 28-day menstrual cycle.
+This 3-step method is referred to as Naegele's Rule and is based on a normal 28-day menstrual cycle.
 Therefore, dates may have to be adjusted for longer or shorter menstrual cycles.
-However, even with adjustments made, less than 10 percent of women actually give birth on their calculated due dates.
-Delivery two weeks before or after the estimated due date is still considered normal.

 You may also estimate your delivery date by using the steps 1 and 2 and the chart: